Back to Louisiana

 These notes stay tied to the official amendment files and metadata from the legislature.

-Plain English: The amendment adds the chief of police, constable, and marshal to a list of individuals who cannot have an ownership or financial interest in companies that provide electronic monitoring services.
+Plain English: The amendment adds the chief of police, constable, and marshal to the list of individuals prohibited from having an ownership or financial interest in companies that provide electronic monitoring services.

 Bill History